 Similarly, the media does little to promote better accounting and governance.
 The government controls information flows and access to state TV and radio, which have the largest coverage in Benin.
 Businesses avoid pressing for better government accounting because it is risky.
-Interviewees claimed that if the government identifies a company doing so, they will ask the revenue agency to levy hefty fines, often for unwarranted tax evasion, that could bankrupt the company.
+Interviewees claimed that if a company does so, the government will ask the revenue agency to levy hefty fines, often for unwarranted tax evasion, that could bankrupt the company.
 Business people who disagree with the President can have their business activities suspended or suffer seizure of their businesses.
-If they survive they find it almost impossible to get government contracts, even if their bids in a public tender are the best.
+If they survive, they find it almost impossible to get government contracts, even if their bids in a public tender are the best.
 A businessman commented: ‘We are running our companies to make money.
 If you put yourself in the government’s way, then you are sure to go out of business or throttle your company for some time... the wise manager sees how to get along with the government.
-A major Benin businessman recounted how the government seized CFA 14 billion (i.e. US$28 million) of unwarranted value added tax from his business.
+A major Benin businessman recounted how the government seized CFA 14 billion (i.e. US$28 million) of unwarranted value-added tax from his business.
 They subsequently apologized for this, but the money remains unpaid.
 In 2014 the State power company billed him:

 CFA 150 million [i.e. US$300,000] for 28 days!
-Previously the bill was CFA 40 million [i.e. US$80,000]; and despite the recurrent power cuts I am still billed CFA 150 million.
-It’s like the government does everything to drain our business funds… They want to eliminate me.
+Previously the bill was CFA 40 million [i.e. US$80,000]; and despite the recurrent power cuts I am still billed CFA 150 million. … the government does everything to drain our business funds… They want to eliminate me.
 They tried other means without achieving what they expected.
 Now they are sending me excessive bills… That’s CFA 1.8 billion [i.e. US$3.6 million] per year!
 I don't earn that much.
 I am struggling to pay the business expenses, my employees and all that.
-And as the business has not collapsed yet, they are sending excessive bills...
+And as the business has not collapsed yet ...
 I am billed CFA 150 million [US$300,000] while I used my generators for more than twelve hours per day.
 Their message is: let’s kill the business.

 Given the judiciary, including financial judges from the SAI, cannot hold those who waste and expropriate public resources accountable, business association members and businessmen collude with political officials to maintain a weak regulatory environment.
 This reinforces, rather than curbs, neo-patrimonialism that good governance reforms seek to remedy.